Lilla-Kavecsanszki/downwarddog/README.md

 - Django allauth used for account registration and authentication
 - Django crispy forms used for form rendering
 - Summernote used to to enable "WYSIWYG" (What You See Is What You Get) editing functionality to provide an intuitive and user-friendly interface when creating new articles
-- [Cloudinary](https://cloudinary.com/) used to store all of static files and images.
+- [Cloudinary](https://cloudinary.com/) used to store all of static files and images
+- [EmailJS](https://www.emailjs.com/) was used to create the contact form functionality
 - [Heroku](https://heroku.com/) was used to deploy the application and provides an enviroment in which the code can execute

 [Back to top](https://github.com/Lilla-Kavecsanszki/downwarddog#contents)